CORONAVIRUS UPDATE – Steyning Medical Practice

 Patients who are housebound or who are seriously unwell and are unable to attend the surgery should, where possible, telephone to request a home visit before 10.00 am.
 This will enable our duty team to call the patient back to assess the urgency of the visit and arrange a visit as appropriate by either our paramedic practitioner or by one of the available doctors.
 The doctor or paramedic may phone before visiting to assess the urgency of the visit.

-Did you know you can book your appointment online?
-Using online services makes it more convenient for people at our practice, as there’s no need to make a phone call or visit us.
+You can also book your appointment online.
+Using SystmOnline online services makes it more convenient for people at our practice, as there’s no need to make a phone call or visit us.
 Computer, smartphone or tablet users can make or cancel an appointment at a time that suits them, even when the practice is closed.

 The registration is simple - Download our internet access application form or ask a member of staff at reception.